QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 {% include figure.html src="Slides/Slide13.png" caption="Slide 10." %}

 These images show two sources of anthropophony/technophony due to planes and a helicopter.
-Plane noise is typically in the low frequency band and has a pyramid shape in the spectrogram.
-The pyramid shape is due to the fact that low frequency sounds travel further than high frequency sounds.
-As a plane approaches the microphone, the low frequency sounds are heard first and the high frequency sounds are heard only when the plane is closer.
+Plane noise is typically in the low frequency band.
+It has a pyramid shape in the spectrogram, due to the fact that low frequency sounds travel further than high frequency sounds.
+As a plane approaches the microphone, the low frequency sounds are detected first and the high frequency sounds are heard only when the plane is closer.
 The reverse happens as the plane flies away.
 The speed and distance of the plane can be determined from the shape of the pyramid.
 Note the dual components of helicopter noise, a low frequency component due to the engine and a high frequency component due to the whipping of the rotors.

 Anthropophony is a frequent problem for ecologists wanting to record only animal calls.
-The above recordings also contained the sounds of a koala, stone curlew and kiwi.
+The above images also illustrate the sounds of a koala, stone curlew and kiwi.
 Here is recording of a koala bellow.

 {% include audio.html soundCloudTrack="257727453" soundCloudToken="s-rBYfs" caption="This recording has a Koala call in it." %}

+---

-## Adelbert Ranges, Papua New Guinea
+## Slide 11: Adelbert Ranges, Papua New Guinea

+This LDFC spectrogram was obtained from the Adelbert Ranges, Papua New Guinea, by *The Nature Conservancy* (TNC).
+TNC is a global conservation organisation who are attempting to preserve some of the natural forests of PNG.
+See more info  on the Adelbert Mountains project [here](http://www.nature.org/ourinitiatives/regions/asiaandthepacific/papuanewguinea/placesweprotect/adelbert-mountains.xml) and [here](http://www.nature.org/ourinitiatives/regions/asiaandthepacific/papuanewguinea/explore/papua-new-guinea-rainforest-acoustic-sampling.xml).

 {% include figure.html src="Slides/Slide15.png" caption="Slide 11.
 Audio courtesy of Eddie Game and the Nature Conservancy" %}

-This false-colour spectrogram was obtained from the Adelbert Ranges, Papua New Guinea, by *The Nature Conservancy*.
-They are a global conservation organisation who are attempting to preserve some of the natural forests of PNG.
-See more info  on the Adelbert Mountains project [here](http://www.nature.org/ourinitiatives/regions/asiaandthepacific/papuanewguinea/placesweprotect/adelbert-mountains.xml) and [here](http://www.nature.org/ourinitiatives/regions/asiaandthepacific/papuanewguinea/explore/papua-new-guinea-rainforest-acoustic-sampling.xml).
 The local terrain for this recording is mountainous jungle.
-Note how the entire sound-space is filled with acoustic activity.
-Most of the activity is due to insects.
-Birds are, for the most part, restricted to the lower part of spectrum.
-The morning chorus is not as well-defined as in the previous recording from Australian eucalypt woodland.
+Note how the entire sound-space is filled with acoustic activity, most of it due to insects.
+Birds are, for the most part, restricted to the lower frequency band.
+The morning chorus is not as well-defined as in the previous recording from eucalypt woodland in Australia.
 It is difficult to imagine how you could cram another vocal species into this sound-space!
-This brings us to the notion of the sound-space as a finite ecological resource.
+This brings us to the notion of the *sound-space* as a finite ecological resource.
 Somehow all the insects, birds and frogs at this location have to partition their acoustic activity in a way that allows them to complete their life-cycles, i.e. so that the mating pairs of each species can find each other in a cacophony of noise.

+---

-## Sturt National Park
+## Slide 12: Sturt National Park

 {% include figure.html src="Slides/Slide16.png" caption="Slide 12.
 Audio courtesy of Dave Watson." %}